arqez/ws/README.md

 $spam - sends a message in every channel multiple times. if you want to make this faster, spam the command each 3 seconds or so, and it will speed up as channel creation progresses</p>

+note: i dont update this anymore and dont plan to, this is very bad